geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 - `graticule`: Vector layer that shows a coordinates grid over the map, with optional labels
 - `empty`: special type for empty background
 - `3dtiles`: 3d tiles layers
+- `terrain`: layers that define the elevation profile of the terrain

 #### WMS